 Painting in humid areas and other factors that affect drying time.

-In the summer, if there is a lot of humidity in the air the paint won’t dry as quick and extra time will have to be factored in.
+In the summer, if there is a lot of humidity in the air the paint won’t dry as quickly and extra time will have to be factored in.
 This additional time can be reduced by running the air conditioning or a dehumidifier.
 If you do not have an air conditioner within the home, you may want to see about having an installation done by taking a look at company websites such as aqualityhvac.org/air-conditioning/ac-installation/ for guidance.

 In the winter some exterior walls can be very cold, especially in older Toronto homes with poor insulation.
 These cold walls can greatly slow down the drying of both plaster compound and paint.